qoiz12/LambdaComplexSource/README.md

 ## License

-This project isn't licensed under any license.
-Just credit me
+This project is licensed under MIT.